Poker Online

 Sueca

-Sueca is point-trick game with trumps played in Portugal and Brazil.
+Sueca is point-trick game with trumps played in Portugal (including the Azores), Brazil and Angola.
+In Portugal it is probably the most widely played card game: it is played in most parks and coffee places where there are at least four people.
 It is popular with students in Rio de Janeiro because it's fast and you don't need a table to play it.
-I'm told that it is also popular in Angola, especially among industrial workers.
+In Angola it is often played by industrial workers.

 Players and Cards